Questions + Answers

 How did you know you could do this work?

 Many people ask if I always knew I could do this work, and I didn’t.
-I wasn’t doing the work until I was, starting about 6 years ago (2011), formally.
+I wasn’t doing the work until I was, starting April, 2011, formally.
 So, even though, I had cinematic dreams and insights and a kind of attuned intuition from when I was young, I didn’t apply it to my consulting work or by business work until recently.
 It required me to experiment with it for a bit before I knew I could do it.
 What gave you the courage to formalize the process and just do it as your work?
 Well, I questioned it quite a bit and kept it almost under wraps long enough to gather empirical evidence that it was actually working.
 That led to a level of confidence that the work works.

 What are the most common questions people ask you to dream about?